thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 (2023), there is a long term brightening effect in the GHI data of Thessaloniki for the period 1993 -- 2023, which for clear-sky data was attributed to long-term changes in aerosol effects.
-Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ used in this study is necessary.
-As AERONET data start only in 2003, we used for the period 1993 -- 2005 estimates of changes in AOD at $340\,\text{nm}$ derived from a collocated Brewer spectrophotometer (Kazadzis et al. 2007) to calculate the trend in $\text{GHI}_{\text{ref}}$ during this period.
+Therefore, an adjustment of the $\text{GHI}_{\text{ref}}$ during the period of study was made using simulation with the RTM based on the lomng-term variations of the AOD.
+As AERONET data start only in 2003, we used for the period 1993 --- 2005 estimates of changes in AOD at $340\,\text{nm}$ derived from a collocated Brewer spectrophotometer derived from two sources.
+For 1993 -- 2005 we used results from Kazadzis et al. (2007) to calculate the trend in $\text{GHI}_{\text{ref}}$ during this period.

-To create a unified trend for the long term change of the clear sky irradiance, we simulated the values of AOD derived from those sources with Libradtran.
-For both inputs, we used the AOD at $500\,\text{nm}$, which was inferred by the available Ångström coefficients.
-We choose the SZA of $55^{\circ}$ as a representative value for all the runs.

 According to this study, in the period 1997 -- 2005 the mean AOD at
-$340\,\text{nm}$ $0.403$ with a trend of $- 3.8 \pm 0.93\,\%$ per year,
+$340\,\text{nm}$ is $0.403$ with a trend of $- 3.8 \pm 0.93\,\%$ per
-corresponding to a change of $0.0153$ per year.
+year, corresponding to a change of $0.0153$ per year.
 Using an Ångström coefficient $\alpha = 1.6$, this translates to a change in the Ångström coefficient $\beta = 0.00272$ per year (or $\beta = 0.084$ in 1997 and
 $\beta = 0.059$ in 2005).
-Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\,\text{mm}$ and $15.4\,\text{mm}$ for 1997 and 2005 respectively and for a SZA of $55^{\circ}$ reveal a trend of $+ 0.21\,\%$ per year in $\text{GHI}_{\text{ref}}$.
-The SZA of
+Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\,\text{mm}$ and $15.4\,\text{mm}$ for 1997 and 2005 respectively, taken from ...... and for a SZA of
+$55^{\circ}$ reveal a trend of $+ 0.21\,\%$ per year in
-$55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in clear sky irradiance.
+$\text{GHI}_{\text{ref}}$.
+The SZA of $55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate of the annually averaged change in clear sky irradiance.
 For the period 2005 -- 2023 we used the mean monthly values of AOD and WC from AERONET in a similar simulation scheme to calculate the monthly mean of clear sky irradiance, and finally the trend of $+ 0.14\,\%$ per year.
-We applied these two long term changes (see Figure) to the climatological $\text{GHI}_{\text{ref}}$, in order to create a more realistic representation of the clear-sky irradiance for the whole period of study.
+We applied these two long term changes (see Figure) to the climatological
+$\text{GHI}_{\text{ref}}$, in order to create a more realistic representation of the clear-sky irradiance for the whole period of study.

-![Figure 2.1: Simulated long term change in clear sky irradiance relative to the climatological values due to changes in AOD.](media/rId25.pdf){width="5.833333333333333in" height="3.663617672790901in"}
+![Figure 2.1: Simulated long term change of the clear sky irradiance relevant to its climatological values, due to changed of AOD.](media/image1.png){width="5.833333333333333in" height="3.651388888888889in"}

 Figure 2.1: Simulated long term change in clear sky irradiance relative to the climatological values due to changes in AOD.